Frnn4268/kanban_api_PFM-gsi/README.md

 ## Overview

 This project is a Kanban Task Management API built with FastAPI, Odmantic, and MongoDB.
-It provides CRUD operations for managing tasks and utilizes MongoDB's flexible document model for scalability and ease of use, while Odmantic ensures a seamless integration with FastAPI for efficient asynchronous operations.
+It provides CRUD operations for managing tasks and follows a structured architecture to ensure scalability and maintainability.

 ## Features